paddy-exe/GDExtensionSummator/README.md

 ```

 ## 🔢 Versioning
-This repository is being updated regularly to work with the latest point release of the master and 4.0 branches.
+This repository is being updated regularly to work with the latest point release of the Godot branches.
 If you can't compile the extension, please open an issue.

 The releases are structured as ``GODOT_VERSION-EXTENSION_VERSION`` to clarify which version to use for which Godot version.